Mohammadbinshahid/Team4_Capstone_Project/README.md

 **Rationale/Business Case**: The purpose of this web application is to allow both airlines and passengers to better predict whether or not a flight will be delayed or cancelled days in advance so that disruption to flight and passenger's schedules are minimized, thus saving them time and resources that would normally be used for air travel preparations.
 Specifically,
 * Airlines can reschedule flights well in advance so that air travel preparation resources are only deployed when the flight is (almost) guaranteed to takeoff on time and flight terminals can be free of passengers when flights are projected to be delayed or cancelled; consequently, airlines save money by not prematurely deploying resources when flights have a high probability of being delayed and customer satisfaction increases due to advance notices of flight delays and cancellations.
-* Passengers can finalize their schedules well in advance knowing that their flight is guaranteed to takeoff on time; consequently, passengers' satisfaction with the airline increases and demand for airlines' customer services are decreased since flight delays and cancellations are practically non-existent.
+* Passengers can finalize their schedules well in advance knowing that their flight is (almost) guaranteed to takeoff on time; consequently, passengers' satisfaction with the airline increases and demand for airlines' customer services are decreased since flight delays and cancellations are practically non-existent.
 This both increases the airline's reputation and decreases its service costs, the saving from which can be passed off to passengers.

 **Data Sources**:
 * **Flight Data**: https://www.transtats.bts.gov/ONTIME/